 These cute goat-milk soaps make perfect gifts for friends and family members, all while helping C.A.R.E.4Paws make a difference for animals.
 Shop now!

-C.A.R.E.4Paws and Santa Barbara City Animal Control team up for another spay/neuter promotion In May, C.A.R.E.4Paws and Santa Barbara City Animal Control collaborate on a second spay/neuter project since December 2014.
-Thanks to officer Stephanie Burgard and City Animal Control, C.A.R.E.4Paws has received $2,800 toward the spaying/neutering, vaccinations and microchipping of at least 30 dogs and cats that reside in the city of Santa Barbara.
-Our promotion will end with a spay day at VCA Care Specialty and Emergency Animal Hospital on May 29.
-Our previous promotion and a grant for $4,000 resulted in the spaying/neutering of more than 60 dogs and cats with help of the Santa Barbara Humane Society, Dr. Scott Smith of Animal Medical Clinic and our Spay Mobile team.
+C.A.R.E.4Paws and Santa Barbara City Animal Control team up for another spay/neuter promotion In May, C.A.R.E.4Paws and Santa Barbara City Animal Control collaborated on a second spay/neuter project since December/January.
+Thanks to officer Stephanie Burgard and City Animal Control, C.A.R.E.4Paws received $2,800 toward the spaying/neutering, vaccinations and microchipping of 30 dogs and cats that reside in the city of Santa Barbara.
+Our promotion ended with a spay day at VCA Care Specialty and Emergency Animal Hospital on May 29, when 26 dogs and cats were altered inside VCA Care and in our Spay Mobile, which was parked outside.
+Additional pets were altered in May with help of the Santa Barbara Humane Society.
+Our first promotion and a $4,000 grant from City Animal Control allowed for the spaying/neutering of more than 60 dogs and cats.

 Clockwise from top left: Isabelle Gullo-Abitia, Executive Director of C.A.R.E.4Paws; Dr. Courtney Campbell of VCA Care Specialty and Emergency Animal Hospital; Mary Crowell, VCA Care's Hospital Manager; and Santa Barbara City Animal Control Office Stephanie Burgard